|

 E. Bonelli and F. Feller.

-Justification logic as a foundation for certifying mobile computation.
+foundation for certifying mobile computation.

 Annals of Pure and Applied Logic, 163(7):935-950, 2012.